martincartledge/writing-an-interpreter-in-go/Chaper-One.md

 For the `Token` data structure, the two fields needed are `type` (represents the type) and `literal` (contains the value of the token)

+### The Lexer

+> The Lexer will take source code as input and output the tokens that represent the source code

+- It will go through its input and output the next token it recognizes

+- Buffering or saving tokens is not needed as it will call the method, `NextToken` which outputs the next token

+- Initialize the lexer with source code and repeatedly call `NextToken`, for each token and character

+- `string` will be used as the type for the source code
+- In a production env, a file name and line number is usually attached to tokens (to assist with tracking down lexing and parsing errors)
+- It would be more ideal to initialize with an `io.Reader` along with the file name